 If premium processing service is requested, USCIS will act on the petition within 15 calendar days (“Act on” = approve, deny, request further evidence, or notify of intent to deny).
-USCIS offers this service for an additional fee, which may be paid by the college/school or beneficiary.
+USCIS offers this service for an additional fee, which may be paid only by the department.

 While the petition is pending, departments can check its status using the receipt number and view average processing times on USCIS’s case status website.

-If the petition is approved, USCIS will mail a TN approval notice (Form I-797A or I-797B Notice of Action) to FSIS.
+If the petition is approved, USCIS will mail an E-3 approval notice (Form I-797A or I-797B Notice of Action) to FSIS.
 FSIS will send the following documents to the HR specialist for distribution: